Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.

 Time management

-In 2020, legal assistants earned a median annual salary of $52,920 per year, according to the BLS.
-Those who worked for the federal government usually earned the highest wages, with a median salary of $69,490.
-In the next decade, the need for legal assistants is expected to grow at a rate of 12 percent, which is faster than the average career field [4].
+Salary and job outlook: $59,200 per year.
+Those who worked for finance and insurance usually earned the most, with a median salary of $73,050.
+In the next decade, the need for legal assistants is expected to grow at a rate of 4 percent [4].

 In the way that a humanities major can prepare you to work with people and their problems, it can also prepare you to help a company find, retain, and grow talent.
 A human resources specialist assists with everything from interviewing and hiring to helping employees manage their benefits packages.